Runshi-Yang/CSC207-CourseNote/Week4.md

 * **Import Packages**: Click on the variable and press commond + return

 ## 4. Exceptions
-* What is an Exception?
+* What is an Exception

     An exception is an unwanted or unexpected event, which occurs during the execution of a program i.e at run time, that disrupts the normal flow of the program’s instructions.